Rites of the Female Face

 Offering – An Ingestible Alchemical Potion that you desire to enhance is emptied it into the cauldron.

-Offering – A Bat’s Wing is put into the Cauldron and the mixture is stirred three times sunwise.
+Offering – A wyrd item with the Trait: The Hidden is put into the Cauldron and the mixture is stirred three times sunwise.

-Offering – An Eye of Newt is dashed into the Cauldron and the mixture is stirred three times widdershins.
+Offering – An wyrd item with the Trait: Body is dashed into the Cauldron and the mixture is stirred three times widdershins.

 Act – The Cultist decants the new concoction into a desired container.